Forest-Protocols/forest-AI/ForestAI_Whitepaper_Version_Alpha.md

 * technological innovation is what drives humanity forward,
 * AI is the highest impact tech on the market and in the foreseeable future,
-* history and economic theory show monopolies and centralisation can hinder innovation so they must be avoided, however sustained and large-scale funding is crucial to derisking the innovation game for entrepreneurs,
+* history and economic theory show monopolies and centralization can hinder innovation so they must be avoided, however sustained and large-scale funding is crucial to derisking the innovation game for entrepreneurs,
 * another learning from economic theory is that maximizing knowledge spillovers is the root of the process, that’s why transparency and interoperability is paramount,
 * studying blockchains, even though they are nascent technologies in the grand scheme of things, shows how proper incentivization of actors, flexibility and adaptability, oligopoly deterrence and proper validation by the market using monetary flows are all required of a sustainable and effective system,
 * for AI focused systems model validation is an inseparable part of the equation and new cryptographic techniques should be incorporated to create a robust solution.

 ## Design Objectives

-These insights can be applied to optimise outcomes.
+These insights can be applied to optimize outcomes.
 That’s why **ForestAI’s design objectives and guiding principles optimise towards**:

 1. **discovering valuable problems to solve** to efficiently allocate capital,
 2. **derisking the innovation game** so that Providers (incl. researches and budding entrepreneurs) can quickly get access to sustained funding if their service offers high quality,